pablodecm/phd_thesis/src/101_chapter_1.md

 is useful to intuitively understand the dominant interactions and decays.

-In addition of giving masses to both weak bosons and fermions, the remaining field degree of freedom after electroweak symmetry breaking gives rise to a scalar field $H$, whose Lagrangian can be obtained substituting the [Equation @eq:scalar_rotation] in [Equation @eq:scalar_lagrangian], leading to the following terms:
+In addition of giving masses to both weak bosons and fermions, the remaining degree of freedom after electroweak symmetry breaking gives rise to a scalar field $H$, whose Lagrangian can be obtained substituting [Equation @eq:scalar_rotation] in [Equation @eq:scalar_lagrangian], leading to the following terms:
 $$
 \mathcal{H} = \frac{1}{2} \partial_\mu H \partial^\mu -